Analytical and numerical studies of periodic superradiance: Derivation of equations

 The coherence trigger term in Eq. (\ref{eq:depsilonSRdttilde}) is ignored here.

 When the time derivatives in Eqs. (\ref{eq:du0dttilde}) - (\ref{eq:du3dttilde}) are set to zero, $u_{i}$ at the equilibrium point are given by

 There is also the following trivial solution.

+So far we have rewritten the X2MB equations into a dimensionless form.
+Below we derive the T2B equations using several approximations.
 In Eq. (\ref{eq:du0dttilde}), the time derivative of $u_{0}$ can be ignored because $b_{00}$, which corresponds to the field decay rate $\kappa$, is very high and dominates the time evolution of the system.
 Using this approximation, $u_{0}=b_{00}^{-1} u_{1}$, the electric field is proportional to the coherence.
 By introducing the following new variables

 Eq. (\ref{eq:du1dttilde}) is reduced to